Master The Game Of Hiring With Nathan Hirsch is one of the more popular podcast episodes that FreeeUp CEO Nathan Hirsch has been on.

 We get hundreds of applicants every week, we have a great interview process that I created myself based on seven plus years of hiring, and then we have those communication guidelines that I mentioned.
 All these workers in our network, we give out to our clients very fast paced whenever they need something.
 Our client’s like, “Hey, I need a customer service person.
 I need a graphic designer, an Amazon expert,” whatever it is, and we’re focused around ecommerce, but we have lots of non-ecommerce clients, and we can have you a person ready to go within a few hours, sometimes faster.

-The cool thing about us is not only do we save you all that time on the front end, but we’re hands on to make sure you have a good experience with our workers, and we have an insurance, or turnover guarantee.
-Our workers rarely quit, it’s hard to get into our network, but if they do, we cover all retraining costs, we get you a new worker right away, and we make sure you never take a step backwards.
-With us, you never pay for training twice.
+The cool thing about us is not only do we save you all that time on the front end, but we’re hands on to make sure you have a good experience with workers, and we have an insurance, or turnover guarantee.
+The workers on FreeeUp rarely quit, it’s hard to get into our network, but if they do, we cover all replacement costs, we get you a new worker right away, and we make sure you never take a step backwards.
+With us, you never pay twice.

 Jaime: Everyone’s like, “Oh, interesting, okay.”
 That’s the thing, I’ve tried overseas and contact workers.
 I did for a very long period of time of mishire – I’m like, “Okay, I’m not doing overseas anymore.”
 Then, one of my friends was like, “Oh, by the way, I have two people overseas.
 I’ve been working with them for six years.
 We’re shifting our focus.
 I don’t need them anymore.
 Do you wanna hire them?”

 I’m like, “Yes, I do.”
 Six years of knowing this industry, and they’re amazing, but so hard to find, typically.
 You tell me, when people are really going after the contractor side, besides using FreeeUp because I know that’s, “Let’s just do that, it’ll be way easier,” what are some of the mistakes that people are making when hiring contractors in general?